LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 Acquiring and maintaining ownership of a sailing ship, particularly one that isn't actively worked to earn a profit on the high seas, is difficult, but entirely possible during the party's adventures in Chult.

-While sailing their own ship, up to three characters may work as crew members in the same way as on the Brazen Pegasus.
+While sailing their own ship, up to three party members may work as crew members in the same way as on the Brazen Pegasus.
 An **additional three characters can assist** the first three to provide advantage on checks.
 Because of their existing rapport party members can even try to contribute if they aren't _proficient_ in _Sailing_.

 ##### This fully armed and operational battle station
 To be fully crewed a sailing ship requires crew members equal to its normal speed in (Chultan 10-mile) hexes per day, which is **10 hexes per day** and **10 crew members** for the Brazen Pegasus and similar ships.